Emilien-Foissotte/carburoam/README.md

 A more complete overview of the stack is available in my blog post ⚙️ [here](https://emilien-foissotte.github.io/posts/posts/2024/05/streamlit-gas-stations/?utm_campaign=GasWebApp)

+### Environment management

 To manage local and distant environments, it uses an `.ENV` file, which shall contain theses keys :

 - GMAIL_APP_PASSWORD : app password for streamlit gmail account
 - LOAD_MODE="remote|local" : If remote, need AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY
 - BUCKET_NAME_STORE: Uri of the bucket where config file is stored, if using remote load mode

+## Contributing

+Even though this project is not intended to be developed by the community, any suggestions or pull requests are happily welcomed.

 ## Vulnerability Disclosure